Israr29/Israr29/README.md

 ---

 > *“Code is like humor.
 When you have to explain it, it’s bad.”* — Cory House
-> Let's build something awesome together! 🚀
+> Let’s build something awesome together! 🚀